 Built by Curtiss in Buffalo, New York.
 Constructors Number 28723.
-Delivered to the U. S. Army.
+Delivered to the U. S. Army Air Force (USAAF) as P-40N-5-CU Warhawk serial number 42-.
 Disassembled and shipped to Australia and reassembled.

 Assigned to 5th Air Force, 49tth Fighter Group, 8th Fighter Squadron.
 No known nickname or nose art.
-Abandoned at Tsili-Tsili Airfield.
+This P-40 Warhawk was abandoned at Tsili-Tsili Airfield.

 During September 1973, salvaged by Monty Armstrong for David Tallichet / Yesterday's